-Important Note: it is NOT possible to open two workbooks with the same name in the same session (this applies even if the files have different paths or two different upper- and lower-case spellings.).
+Important: you cannot open two workbooks with the same name in the same session, even if the files have different paths or different upper- and lower-case spelling.
 This is also true for resource workbooks (e.g. globals).
 When defining workbook resources, avoid cyclic dependencies between resources.
 For example, a scenario where WB1 is resource for WB2, WB2 is a resource for WB3, and WB3 is resource for WB1 isn’t allowed.

 Note: if there are special characters in the file or sheet name, set the entry before the exclamation mark in single quotes, e.g.: =‘[globals-new]Sheet1‘!Region

-With “=@variable1”, you can create “variable1” in a cell, e.g. A10.
+With “=@variable1”, you can create variable1 in a cell, e.g. A10.
 The name is known in the current Jedox Web session.
 First, “#VALUE!” appears in the cell.
 This message disappears once you enter a value in the cell A10.
-After that date, “variable1” has this value.
-The value is written to the Jedox database and displayed in cell A10; however, what actually remains in cell A10 is “=@variable1”.
+After that, variable1 has this value.
+The value is written to the Jedox database and displayed in A10.
+However, what actually remains in cell A10 is “=@variable1”.
 This entry is displayed in the edit line.
 The value of “variable1” can be called with “=@variable1” in any cell of the current Jedox Web session.
-In each cell where “=@variable1” is entered, you can assign “variable1” a new value with a new input.
-In a new Jedox Web session, “#VALUE!” will appear in A10 again, because the variable value of the last session was not saved.
+In each cell where “=@variable1” is entered, you can assign variable1 a new value with a new input.
+In a new Jedox Web session, “#VALUE!” will appear in A10 again, because the variable value of the last session is not saved.

 You can create a variable with an entry in the input field for variables.
 Such entry fields for variables are in the Format Control dialog windows for Comboboxes, Checkboxes, and Datepickers; in the corresponding dialog window of Widgets; and in Hyperlink transfer tabs.

-To the right of the entry field for variables, you can see the button “V” (Variable picker), which you can use to select an existing variable.
-After you have closed the dialog above by clicking OK, you can call the entered variable with “=@Country” in any spreadsheet cell of the Jedox Web session.
-Variable values entered in such entry fields for variables will be stored in the file.
+To the right of the entry field for variables, you can see the button V (Variable picker), which you can use to select an existing variable.
+Click OK to close the dialog above.
+You can now call the entered variable with “=@Country” in any spreadsheet cell of the Jedox Web session.
+Variable values entered in these fields will be stored in the file.